-A borrower’s front-end DTI ratio is the percentage of gross (before taxes) monthly income that goes towards a mortgage payment.
-To find out your front-end DTI ratio, divide your total housing payment—including principal, interest, taxes, insurance, and homeowners’ association fees—by your gross monthly income.
-Or you can use Fannie Mae’s Debt-to-Income Calculator.
-(A back-end DTI ratio, on the other hand, is the ratio of all your expenses divided by your gross monthly income.)
+A borrower's front-end DTI ratio is the percentage of gross (before taxes) monthly income that goes towards a mortgage payment.
+To determine your front-end DTI ratio, divide your total housing payment—including principal, interest, taxes, insurance, and homeowners' association fees—by your gross monthly income.
+Or you can use Fannie Mae's Debt-to-Income Calculator.

 Example.
 Let's say Taylor's gross monthly income is $5,000 per month.
 His mortgage payment is $1,500 per month, property taxes are $400 per month, and the homeowners' association payment, which includes insurance, is $200 per month.
 Taylor's total monthly housing expense is $1,800.
 His front-end DTI ratio is 42% ($2,100 divided by $5,000).

 Investors set specific DTI guidelines for their loan modification programs.
-To lower a borrower’s monthly payment as part of a modification—and get to an acceptable DTI ratio—the servicer will normally:
+To lower a borrower's monthly payment as part of a modification and get to an acceptable DTI ratio, the servicer will typically:

 Example.
 Say your current mortgage payment is $2,500.
 If your gross monthly income is around $4,839, a modification would have to lower your payment to $1,500 to be at a 31% DTI ratio.

 DTI ratio requirements vary by investor and program.
-Most modification programs allow a DTI ratio of between 25% and 42%, although this is not set in stone.
-The investor might have flexible DTI requirements—or might not consider the DTI ratio at all—depending on the modification type and your circumstances.
+Most modification programs allow a DTI ratio between 25% and 42%, although this isn't set in stone.
+Depending on the modification type and your circumstances, the investor might have flexible DTI requirements or not consider the DTI ratio.